-Sinead was previously diagnosed with cervical cancer in 2018 after ignoring symptoms.
-Then pregnant, she temporarily avoided treatment out of concern for her unborn child.
+Sinead was previously diagnosed with cervical cancer in 2018; then pregnant she temporarily avoided treatment out of concern for her unborn child.
 She soon reconsidered, however, and appeared to be responding well to the recommenced treatment – being told in July that a cancerous growth had shrunk with no signs of the disease spreading – but next week she is devastated by the news that the cancer is now aggressive and untreatable.

 Coronation Street has been working with the charities Mummy’s Star and Jo’s Cervical Cancer Trust to accurately depict Sinead’s plight.